 (2) The attainment of eligibility for a disability benefit.

-(E) Medical examination of a member who has applied for a disability benefit shall be conducted by a competent disinterested physician or physicians selected by the board to determine whether the member is mentally or physically incapacitated for the performance of duty by a disabling condition either permanent or presumed to be permanent.
+(E) Medical examination of a member who has applied for a disability benefit shall be conducted by a competent disinterested examining physician to determine whether the member is mentally or physically incapacitated for the performance of duty by a disabling condition either permanent or presumed to be permanent.
 The disability must have occurred since last becoming a member or have increased since last becoming a member to such extent as to make the disability permanent or presumed to be permanent.
 A disability is presumed to be permanent if it is expected to last for a continuous period of not less than twelve months following the filing of the application.

-The standard used to determine whether a member is incapacitated for duty is that the member is mentally or physically incapable of performing the duties of the position the member held at the time the disabling condition began or of a position with similar duties.
+The standard used to determine whether a member is incapacitated for duty is that the member is mentally or physically incapable of performing the duties of the most recent public position held by the member .

 The board shall require the recipient of a disability benefit who is described in section 145.363 of the Revised Code to comply with that section.

 (G) A disability benefit that has been granted a member but has not commenced shall not be paid if the member continues in or returns to employment with the same employer in the same position or in a position with duties similar to those of the position the member held at the time the benefit was granted.